 Falling in Line

-If you have no edge, and you are in copy and paste mode, you are falling in line.
+If you have no edge, and coasting along following a solid and reliable business and marketing plan, you are falling in line.

 Tone of Voice